Nematic, chiral and topological superconductivity in transition metal dichalcogenides: Introduction

 Here, we address these questions by introducing a model for superconductivity in tWSe$_{2}$, where electron pairing arises from spin-valley fluctuations.
-Our model comprises both the moir\'{e} bandstructure of tWSe$_{2}$ and a short-ranged repulsive interaction, obtained by projecting the Coulomb interaction onto the localized moir\'{e} Wannier orbitals.
+Our model comprises both the moir\'{e} bandstructure of tWSe$_{2}$ and a short-ranged repulsive interaction.
 Near half-filling of the top-most moir\'{e} band, we demonstrate that the Fermi surfaces of the $\pm K$ valleys exhibit a strong nesting feature.
-This nesting maps the occupied states of one valley onto the other valley's unoccupied states, leading to strong spin-valley fluctuations.
+This nesting maps the occupied states of one valley onto the other valley's unoccupied states, leading to strong spin-valley fluctuations especially near the insulating state \cite{bib:Bi2021}.
 We show that, interestingly, electron pairing mediated by such enhanced spin-valley fluctuations can give rise to nematic, chiral and topological superconductivity.
 Our findings are asymptotically exact in the weak coupling limit \cite{bib:Raghu2010} and provide a starting point for studies of superconductivity in TMD systems.